insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

     1005
     </pre>

-4. Modify the UID and GID of the user "user" of the LXC container:
+    Modify the UID and GID of the user "user" of the LXC container.
+In this example is UID 1001 and GID 1005:
     <pre>
     root@host ~ # <b>nano /var/lib/lxc/m3sdk/rootfs/etc/passwd</b>
     ...